Architecture of Wales: Regional types of sub-medieval houses

-The idea of the Sub-Medieval House in Wales was first developed by Sir Cyril Fox and Lord Raglan in their study of the Vernacular architecture of Monmouthshire, Monmouthshire Houses, which was published between 1951 and 1954.
-Fox and Raglan recognised that around 1550 a great change occurred in Welsh House building.
-While the earlier Medieval traditions of constructing with crucks and timber framing continued, many new features start to appear in domestic architecture.
+The idea of the Sub-Medieval House in Wales was first developed by Cyril Fox and Lord Raglan in their study of the Vernacular architecture of Monmouthshire, Monmouthshire Houses, which was published between 1951 and 1954.
+Fox and Raglan recognised that around 1550 a great change occurred in Welsh house building.
+While the earlier medieval traditions of constructing with crucks and timber framing continued, many new features start to appear in domestic architecture.
 Chimneys start to be inserted into the halls of houses instead of the open fireplaces and chimney stacks may either be built on the gable ends of houses or as lateral chimneys on the side walls.
-At the same time timber framed and stone houses start to be built with one and even more storeys.
+At the same time timber framed and stone houses started to be built with one and even more storeys.
 Box framing starts to supplant the older timber framing with crucks and in order to gain more floor space at the upper levels these floors were jettied out from the building line.
 Fox and Raglan considered that in Monmouthshire, the building of "Sub-Medieval" houses continued until around 1620.

 An excellent example of a Sub Medieval house is Llancaeach-Fawr at Gelligaer in Glamorgan.
 John Newman comments that in contrast with other buildings of the period "it is a delight to find one so nearly perfectly preserved".
 It is of three storeys and largely of a single build period.
 It was built by either Richard ap Lewis or his son David ap Richard (Prichard), who was resident here in the 1530s.
 The windows emphasise the importance of the first floor rooms.

 The ideas of Fox and Raglan were developed by Peter Smith in his study of Houses of the Welsh Countryside, first published in 1975 and re-issued as an enlarged addition in 1988.
-Smith classifies five main types of "Sub-Medieval" house based on the position of the chimney or chimneys and the position of the main entrance door.
+Smith classifies five main types of "Sub-Medieval" houses based on the position of the chimney or chimneys and the position of the main entrance door.
 These groups are: